 Professional photographers are familiar with the name Adorama; it's a well-known, respected full-service photo store based in New York City.
 So, it isn't surprising that its photo print website (AdoramaPix) is also top-notch.
-The photo book software was flexible, easy to use and has attractive content.
-The resulting book was beautiful, but it was one of the pricier services we tested.
+The photo book software was flexible, easy to use and has attractive content, and the resulting book was beautiful, which is why it made it to the top of our list for best photo books, but it was one of the pricier services we tested.

 Creating Your Book: Easy-to-use, creative, flexible and precise